Analog-Labs/evm-interpreter/README.md

 **Optimized on-chain EVM interpreter, run arbitrary code without deploying a contract!**

-This is an EVM-interpreter written in pure EVM assembly, this is useful for the following:
+This is an EVM-interpreter written in [pure EVM assembly](./src/interpreter.bytecode), each opcode executed using this interpreter has in average `~40 gas` overhead:

 ## Documentation